-- Contact your physician immediately if you have been in contact with wildlife. - Notify Dartmouth Animal Control of wildlife that exhibits strange behavior. - Keep vaccinations up to date for cats and dogs. - Assure children and adults do not approach wildlife. - DO NOT handle any wildlife including babies or young. - Leave the handling of wildlife to professionals.
-Only licensed wildlife rehabilitators and problem animal control agents can handle wildlife that is not sick.
+• Contact your physician immediately if you have been in contact with wildlife.

-- Do not feed your pets outside.
-Even an empty bowl will attract wildlife. - Keep pets leashed or within a fenced yard and do not allow to roam freely. - Keep garbage contained in barrels with tight-fitting covers. - -Exclude wildlife from entering your home with a chimney cap and repair any holes that - allow wildlife to enter your home especially around the edges of the roof and vents.
+- Notify Dartmouth Animal Control of wildlife that exhibits strange behavior. - Keep vaccinations up to date for cats and dogs. - Assure children and adults do not approach wildlife. - DO NOT handle any wildlife including babies or young. - Leave the handling of wildlife to professionals.
+Only licensed wildlife rehabilitators and problem animal control agents can handle wildlife that is not sick. - Do not feed your pets outside.
+Even an empty bowl will attract wildlife. - Keep pets leashed or within a fenced yard and do not allow to roam freely. - Keep garbage contained in barrels with tight-fitting covers. - Exclude wildlife from entering your home with a chimney caps and repair any holes that allow wildlife to enter your home.

-Residents are urged to report any human or pet contact with wildlife to Dartmouth Animal Control by calling 508-910-1840, or to contact the Dartmouth Police Department at 508-910-1735."
+Residents are urged to report any human or pet contact with wildlife to Dartmouth Animal Control by calling 508-910-1840, or to contact the Dartmouth Police Department at 508-910-1735.